 Replace Your Insoles

 Most shoes and boots have insoles that aren't supportive enough to prevent you from pronating and developing plantar fasciitis.
 Buy a high volume insole for a boot and a medium volume insole for a lightweight hiking shoe.
 Superfeet makes insoles specifically for hiking boots called Trailblazers.
-Regular Superfeet or another insole called Powersteps can be used in hiking shoes.
+Superfeet or another insole called Powersteps can be used in hiking shoes.

 Increase Your Hiking Distance and Level of Difficulty Gradually